JulienB17/gnss2iso/README.md

 <h3 id="station-class"> 🎯 <b><i> Station </i> class </b></h3>

-This class creates a station object based on geographic or cartesian coordinates, providing attributes for position (longitude, latitude, height, and Cartesian components) and shapely point representations, along with methods to validate the station and convert between coordinate systems.
+This class creates a station object based on geographic or cartesian coordinates, providing attributes for position (longitude, latitude, height, and Cartesian components) and shapely point representations, along with methods to validate the station and convert coordinates between various systems.

 ```
     Build a station object from its coordinates (geographic or cartesian)